wp-plugins/affiget-mini-for-amazon/README.txt

 11. The Review editing page.
 Note, highlighted elements are resolved automatically.

 == Changelog ==
+= Version 1.1.5 (2015-6-22) =
+* Improved review auto-scheduling (a new review gets autoscheduled or not depending on the latest modified review in the same category).
+* Significantly improved usability of the Product Details table.
+* Fix: Custom Fields panel is no longer cluttered with needless data.

 = Version 1.1.0 (2015-6-19) =
 * New feature: select what elements are displayed on a review page, and in excerpt.